 In early October 2020, Powerton took the Bypass Basin out of service for routine cleaning.
 During a site visit in September 2021, it was noted that most of the CCR previously stored in the Bypass Basin had been removed and minimal surface water remained.
-During a subsequent site visit by S&L on September 22, 2022, it was noted that almost all of the CCR previously stored in the Bypass Basin had been removed and minimal surface water remained.
+During subsequent site visits by S&L in September 2022 and September 2023, it was noted that almost all of the CCR previously stored in the Bypass Basin had been removed and minimal surface water remained.
 MWG currently plans to retrofit the Bypass Basin with a new composite liner system and a new leachate collection and removal system (LCRS).
 A construction permit application for retrofitting the Bypass Basin was submitted to the Illinois EPA on July 15, 2022.
 Retrofit construction activities will commence at the basin upon receipt of a retrofit construction permit from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.

 Powerton continues to operate the Ash Surge Basin to manage the Station's ash dewatering bin effluent and various non-CCR wastestreams in accordance with 40 CFR 257.103(f)(1).
 Operating conditions at this basin have not changed since the basin's initial federal structural stability assessment was completed in 2016.
-MWG plans to either retrofit the Ash Surge Basin with a new composite liner system and a new LCRS or close and subsequently repurpose the basin as a new low volume waste basin.
+MWG currently plans to retrofit the Ash Surge Basin with a new composite liner system and a new LCRS after the Bypass Basin has been retrofitted.
+A construction permit application for retrofitting the Ash Surge Basin was submitted to the Illinois EPA on July 27, 2023.
+Retrofit construction activities will commence at the basin after the Bypass Basin has been retrofitted and upon receipt of a retrofit construction permit from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.

 Finally, the Former Ash Basin is regulated by the Illinois CCR Rule as an inactive CCR surface impoundment and, therefore, is not used by the Station to manage any of Powerton's wastestreams.
 However, the basin still collects stormwater from direct precipitation and run-off from adjacent areas.
-During the basin's most recent annual inspection in July 2022 (Ref.
-18), the volume of water impounded in the basin was estimated to be 20 acre-feet.
+During the basin's most recent annual inspection in July 2023 (Ref.
+20), the volume of water impounded in the basin was estimated to be 20 acre-feet.
+MWG plans to close the Former Ash Basin upon receipt of a closure construction permit from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.
+A construction permit application for the closure work was submitted to the Illinois EPA on October 26, 2022.